Is Methylfolate the Same as Vitamin B12? | Methyl-Life

 Methylfolate vs. B12

 Methylfolate is the methylated form of folate and the preferred form of folate in the body.
-It is the only form of folate that can cross the blood-brain barrier, and its bioavailability is much higher than that of folic acid.
+It is the only form of folate that can cross the blood-brain barrier3, and its bioavailability is much higher than that of folic acid.

 Methylfolate is vital to health at every age and stage of life.
 It’s involved in making and repairing DNA and helps cells to grow and regenerate.
 It’s required in the electrical insulation of nerve cells and the production of monoamines serotonin, dopamine, and norepinephrine, which regulate mood.

-Folic acid is a synthetic form of folate and can be difficult for the body to convert into active folate in the presence of an MTHFR mutation.
+Folic acid is a synthetic form of folate and can be difficult for the body to convert into active folate in the presence of an MTHFR mutation4.
 Folic acid is not metabolically active, so it must be converted to methylfolate in a complicated four-step process before being used in cellular metabolism.

 Like methylfolate, vitamin B12 must be in the active form to be used properly in the body.

 The most common forms of vitamin B12 used in supplements are methylcobalamin and cyanocobalamin.
 Although both forms contain a cobalt ion surrounded by a corrin ring, each has a different molecule attached to the cobalt ion.
 Methylcobalamin contains a methyl group, while cyanocobalamin contains a cyanide molecule.
-This is because cyanocobalamin is a synthetic form of B12 that is often added to fortified foods or cheaper supplements.
+This is because cyanocobalamin is a synthetic form of B126 that is often added to fortified foods or cheaper supplements.
 It is only present in trace amounts in the body, often due to cyanide intake from cigarette smoke or other sources.

 Methylfolate vs. Methyl B12